 The code review process plays a key role when it comes to boosting the efficiency of your organization.
 Specifically, taking advantage of the right code review tool is what helps you to remove redundancy in your development cycle.

-We looked closer to the most popular code review tools available in 2020 and here’s what we found:
+We looked closer to the most popular code review tools available and here’s what we found:

 - For a small team just starting out, Review Board is a good choice to initiate the code review process.